Residential Magazine

 • Selma Hepp

-Selma Hepp is the executive of research and insights, and serves as the interim lead for the office of the chief economist at CoreLogic, the nation’s largest provider of advanced property and ownership information, analytics and data-enabled services.
+Selma Hepp is the chief economist for CoreLogic, the nation’s largest provider of advanced property and ownership information, analytics and data-enabled services.
 Hepp leads the economics team, which is responsible for analyzing, interpreting and forecasting trends in real estate, mortgage and insurance.
 Prior to joining CoreLogic, she was chief economist and vice president of business intelligence for Pacific Union International, later acquired by Compass.
 Visit CoreLogic at corelogic.com.

 You might also like...